deathbeam/fw.php/README.md

 # Hobo MVC

 Hobo MVC is aiming to be super simple and super intuitive MVC framework.
-It is inspired by F3(fat free) framework, but Hobo do not have that many extravagant nonsense as F3.
+It is inspired by 2 my personally favorite MVC frameworks, F3(fat free) framework and PHP-MVC framework, but
+Hobo do not have that many features as both of them.
 Hobo core is currently built on 3 libs, and they are `router.php`, `session.php` and `view.php`.
 Names of these libs are self-explaining.

 ## Installation